 She leaned forward, swallowing heavily.
 “I agree that we should deal with each other in good faith.
 The potential upside is too great, for both parties, to sully it with schemes and ruses.
 As a show of their commitment to this alliance, my employers are prepared to offer you significant aid in cementing your control of your new territory.
 Wards, artifacts, or even a large, no-interest loan.
 My personal services are also available to you, should you have need of them.”

 “And in return?”

 Oliver’s eyebrows rose with interest, and he sat forward, leaning his elbows on the desk and steepling his fingers together.
-“Go ahead, say what you have been instructed to.
+“Go ahead, say what they have instructed you to.
 I will not blame you.”

 Canelo’s eyes narrowed.
 “And her?”

 “Well, I do not control her.
-But she is not here to listen, and even if she learns whatever you fear to pass on, I doubt her anger would be aimed at you.”
+But she is not here to listen, and even if she learns whatever you fear passing on, I doubt her anger would be aimed at you.”

 Canelo seemed to find this reassurance enough, nodding absently to herself.
 “They want to know where the book is.
 The one the Raven Queen stole.”